OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Overview

-In contrast to Android's rich Inter-Process Communication (IPC) facilities, iOS is offering only very few options for apps to talk to each other.
-In fact, there is no way for apps to communicate directly.
-Instead, Apple offers [two ways of indirect communication](https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html): Sending Files between apps through AirDrop, and custom URL schemes.
+In contrast to Android's rich Inter-Process Communication (IPC) capability, iOS offers few options for communication between apps.
+In fact, there's no way for apps to communicate directly.
+Instead, Apple offers [two types of indirect communication](https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html): file transfer through AirDrop and custom URL schemes.

-Custom URL schemes allow an app to communicate with other apps through a custom protocol.
-For this to work, an app must declare support for the scheme and handle incoming URLs that use the scheme.
-Once the URL scheme is registered, other apps can open the app and pass parameters by creating an appropriately formatted URL and opening it using the `openURL` method.
+Custom URL schemes allow apps to communicate via a custom protocol.
+An app must declare support for the scheme and handle incoming URLs that use the scheme.
+Once the URL scheme is registered, other apps can open the app that registered the scheme, and pass parameters by creating appropriately formatted URLs and opening them with the `openURL` method.

-Security issues arise when an app processes calls to its URL scheme without properly validating the URL and its parameters, or if the user is not prompted for confirmation before triggering a critical action.
+Security issues arise when an app processes calls to its URL scheme without properly validating the URL and its parameters and when users aren't prompted for confirmation before triggering an important action.

-A nice example it the following [bug in the Skype Mobile app](http://www.dhanjani.com/blog/2010/11/insecure-handling-of-url-schemes-in-apples-ios.html) discovered in 2010.
-The Skype app registered the `skype://` protocol handler, which allowed other apps to trigger calls to other Skype users and phone numbers.
-Unfortunately, Skype didn't ask the user for permission before placing the call, so it was possible for any app to call arbitrary numbers (without the user's knowledge if they weren't looking at their phone).
+One example is the following [bug in the Skype Mobile app](http://www.dhanjani.com/blog/2010/11/insecure-handling-of-url-schemes-in-apples-ios.html), discovered in 2010: The Skype app registered the `skype://` protocol handler, which allowed other apps to trigger calls to other Skype users and phone numbers.
+Unfortunately, Skype didn't ask users for permission before placing the calls, so any app could call arbitrary numbers without the user's knowledge.

-Attackers exploited this vulnerability by putting an invisible `<iframe src=”skype://xxx?call"></iframe>` (where `xxx` was replaced by a premium number), so any Skype user who visited a malicious website inadvertently called the premium number.
+Attackers exploited this vulnerability by putting an invisible `<iframe src="skype://xxx?call"></iframe>` (where `xxx` was replaced by a premium number), so any Skype user who inadvertently visited a malicious website called the premium number.

 #### Static Analysis

-The first step is to find out if an application registers any protocol handlers.
-This information can be found in `info.plist` file in the application sandbox folder.
-To view registered protocol handlers, simply open a project in Xcode, go to `Info` tab and open `URL Types` section, as it is presented on a below screenshot.
+The first step to test custom URL schemes is finding out whether an application registers any protocol handlers.
+This information is in the file `info.plist` in the application sandbox folder.
+To view registered protocol handlers, simply open a project in Xcode, go to the `Info` tab, and open the `URL Types` section, presented in the screenshot below.

 ![Document Overview](Images/Chapters/0x06h/URL_scheme.png)

-Then, you should verify how an URL path is built and validated.
-A method responsible for handling user's URLs is called [`openURL`](https://developer.apple.com/documentation/uikit/uiapplication/1648685-openurl?language=objc).
-Look for implemented controls - how an URL is validated (what input it accepts) and does it need the permission of the user when using the custom URL schema?
+Next, determine how a URL path is built and validated.
+The method [`openURL`](https://developer.apple.com/documentation/uikit/uiapplication/1648685-openurl?language=objc) is responsible for handling user URLs.
+Look for implemented controls: how URLs are validated (the input it accepts) and whether it needs user permission when using the custom URL schema?

-In a compiled application, you can find registered protocol handlers in a `Info.plist` file under the `CFBundleURLTypes` and then under `CFBundleURLSchemes` key.
-To find out an URL structure, you can simply use `strings` or `Hooper`:
+In a compiled application, registered protocol handlers are found in the file `Info.plist`.
+To find a URL structure, look for uses of the `CFBundleURLSchemes` key using `strings` or `Hopper`:

 ```sh
 $ strings <yourapp> | grep "myURLscheme://"